mozman/ezdxf/docs/source/r12writer.rst

     MAX_Y_COORD = 1000.0
     CIRCLE_COUNT = 1000000

-    with ezdxf.fast_file_writer("many_circles.dxf") as dxf:
+    with ezdxf.r12_writer("many_circles.dxf") as dxf:
         for i in range(CIRCLE_COUNT):
             dxf.add_circle((MAX_X_COORD*random(), MAX_Y_COORD*random()), radius=2)

 Reference
 ---------

-.. function:: fast_stream_writer(stream, fixed_tables=False)
+.. function:: r12_writer(stream, fixed_tables=False)

-    Context manager for writing DXF entities to a stream. *stream* can be any file like object with a *write* method.
+    Context manager for writing DXF entities to a stream/file. *stream* can be any file like object with a *write* method or just a string for writing DXF entities to the file system.

-.. function:: fast_file_writer(filename, fixed_tables=False)

-    Context manager for writing DXF entities direct to the the file system.

 .. class:: R12FastStreamWriter